pimutils/todoman/docs/source/install.rst

 -------------------

-If pip is not available either (this is most unlikely), you'll need to download the source tarball and install via setup.py, though this is not a recommended installation method::
+If pip is not available either (this is most unlikely), you'll need to download the source tarball and install via pip, though this is not a recommended installation method::

-    python3 setup.py install
+    pip install -e .

 bash autocompletion (optional)
 ------------------------------